Kyle-Cody-NLP/Github-NLP-Project/README.md

 - The top 10 words account for 5% of the words found in README files.
 - Most common words that are related to cryptography:
   - key , cryptography, crypto, hash
-- Our K Nearest neighbor model beat baseline with an  test sample accuracy of 48.78%, which is a 170% increase in accuracy when compared to baseline.
+- Our K Nearest Neighbor model beat baseline with a test sample accuracy of 52.44%, which is a 192% increase in accuracy when compared to baseline.

 ## Deliverables:
 - Final notebook with research process, well-labeled visualizations, models, and findings